 The only organic parameter the City is required to monitor in the distribution system is trihalomethanes, or THMs.
-Results from 2015 continue to indicate that THMs are not a concern in the distribution system, as the average concentration was 0.0233 mg/L, much less than the 0.10 mg/L regulated limit (Table 5).
+Results from 2016 continue to indicate that THMs are not a concern in the distribution system, as the average concentration was 0.026083 mg/L, much less than the 0.10 mg/L regulated limit (Table 5).
 None of the individual samples exceeded half the standard prescribed in Schedule 2 of the Ontario Drinking Water Quality Standards.

-In 2015, there were three (3) reportable adverse water quality incidents.
-The adverse results were due to the presence of total coliforms (1cfu/100 mL) and low free chlorine.
+In 2016, there were two (2) reportable adverse water quality incidents.
+The adverse results were due to the presence of total coliforms.
 Details about the adverse samples are discussed below.